sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 When you no longer need the background services, stop them:

-`docker-compose -p myproject -f openremote/profile/dev-testing.yml up --build -d`
+`docker-compose -p myproject -f openremote/profile/dev-testing.yml down`

+When you are [[Working on Manager|Developer Guide: Working on Manager]], you should also run the `dev-testing.yml` in the background as you execute JUnit tests ad-hoc from within your IDE.

 ## Going into production